POV‑Ray Mosaic: brief description

 POV‑Ray Mosaic is a sort of lab for exploration: while default exported scenes show primitive objects like spheres packed into planar grid, they contain numerous options, grouped into human-editable form, to easily redefine almost anything.

-Update: In version 1.14.6.18 standalone programs converted to POV-Ray export module, joined with PNG and PPM reading modules under single GUI.
-Note that all preset .inc files are self-rendering, that is, you may simply add them all to POV-Ray batch and get some preview of the object defined within this include.
+Note that while prisms often become star-like, they still form a seamless pattern without gaps and overlaps.
+All preset .inc files are made self-rendering, that is, you may simply add them all to POV‑Ray batch and render some preview of the object defined within this include, thus adding a visual reference to your preset collection.
 Take into account that object color and finish in such a rendering will be dummy grey and dull, since normally the are overridden by main scene file.

 POV‑Ray Mosaic output scene files contain several predefined 3D objects description, along with finishes and normal modifiers for them.
 Object properties may be mapped (i.e. linked to) source image pixel brightness via any of predefined transfer functons.